Principles of hydrodynamic particle manipulation in internal Stokes flow: Introduction

 Controlled manipulation of small particles in suspension is crucial in fundamental research and applications such as biomedical and biochemical processing \citep{ateya2008good, nilsson2009review}, disease diagnostics and therapeutics \citep{gossett2010label, puri2014particle}, drug discovery and delivery systems \citep{dittrich2006lab, nguyen2013design}, self-cleaning and antifouling technologies \citep{callow2011trends, kirschner2012bio}.
 The essence of particle manipulation is to drive the particles across streamlines, making them follow specific pathlines (trajectories) distinct from the fluid elements based on their properties.

 Microfluidic particle manipulation aims at transportation, separation, trapping, and enrichment \citep{sajeesh2014particle,lu2017particle} and can be achieved through various approaches.
 Many techniques exploit certain particles' response to external forces, e.g.\ electrical \citep{xuan2019recent}, optical \citep{lenshof2010continuous}, and magnetic techniques \citep{van2014integrated}.
 However, not all particles of interest will be susceptible to these, which is why there is a continued interest in manipulation based solely on hydrodynamic forces \citep{karimi2013hydrodynamic}.
 Most notably, techniques that use particle inertia have gained prominence \citep{di2007continuous,di2009inertial,agarwal2018inertial} and quantitative theories have been developed beyond classical equations of motion \citep{maxey1983equation} to rigorously describe the effect of inertial forces in both the background flow and the disturbance flow around the particle \citep{agarwal2021unrecognized,agarwal2021rectified}.
-Acoustofluidics \citep{bruus2011forthcoming, laurell2007chip, friend2011microscale}, a subset of inertial effects, has also been quantitatively connected recently \citep{agarwal2024density}.
+Recent work by \citet{agarwal2024density} also integrates the important case of acoustofluidic particle manipulation \citep{bruus2011forthcoming, laurell2007chip, friend2011microscale} as a particular limit of inertial particle manipulation.
 Despite the description of such forces in simple flow fields that is now known analytically, many practical cases still lack a fundamental quantitative theory on how devices based on hydrodynamic effects work.

 This also applies to viscous Stokes flow.
 Even in the absence of inertia, particles interact hydrodynamically with other particles or large-scale interfaces (walls or fluid-fluid boundaries), with effective interactions that are notoriously long-ranged \citep{happel1965low, brady1988stokesian, kim2013microhydrodynamics, pozrikidis1992boundary, pozrikidis2011introduction}.
 Early theoretical efforts by \citet{brady1988stokesian,claeys1989lubrication,claeys1993suspensions} show in general terms that a particle moving in a Stokes flow should never experience surface-to-surface contact with a boundary (interfaces cannot touch in finite time).
 However, in practical situations where Stokes flow around obstacles is used to manipulate particles such as DLD (deterministic Lateral Displacement) \citep{huang2004continuous, mcgrath2014deterministic, zhang2020concise}, most modeling descriptions assume contact with obstacles and eschew any proper hydrodynamic modeling.
 Very recent, more careful studies of the interaction between non-spherical particles with obstacles in Stokes flow \citep{li2024dynamics} describe trajectories without contact while still observing a net displacement effect on the transported particle.
 However, that work uses an ad hoc interaction force \citep{dance2004collision} rather than the full hydrodynamic interaction between the particle and the interface.